FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

     http://[host]:[port]/kar-uploader

-The POST request contains one parameter which indicates the location of the KAR file and specifies base64 binary data format (see the example curl command below).
-Note the binary data must be in Base64 format, according to [RFC 6020][1]
+The POST request contains one parameter which indicates the location of the KAR file.
+The parameter should be specified in [base64 binary data format][1] (as in the example curl command below).

 You can upload a KAR file by typing: